Aged Care Quality and Safety

 Royal Commissions cannot access the unpublished or in camera (confidential) material received by Senate committees unless the Senate makes a specific decision to provide this material to a Royal Commission.
 If you provided a submission to a Senate committee that the committee treated as confidential, you should not provide a Royal Commission with a copy of your actual submission.
 However, you are free to prepare a new document for a Royal Commission providing the same information you gave to a Senate committee.

-If you provided a Senate committee with documents that had a prior existence (for example your records from the institution) you can provide those documents to the Royal Commission and the Royal Commission can use those documents to help it to investigate matters and question witnesses.
+If you provided a Senate committee with documents that had a prior existence (for example your records from an institution) you can provide those documents to a Royal Commission which can use them to help it investigate matters and question witnesses.

 If you require further information please contact the Senate Committee Office on 02 6277 3555 or at firstname.lastname@example.org.

 Further information about the Aged Care Quality and Safety Royal Commission is available at: https://agedcare.royalcommission.gov.au/Pages/default.aspx

 Further information about the Violence, Abuse, Neglect and Exploitation of People with Disability Royal Commission is available at: https://disability.royalcommission.gov.au/Pages/default.aspx